Theology and Science

 Malcolm Jeeves, Neuroscience, University of St. Andrews, Scotland

-Karen Lebacqz, Bioethics, Pacific School of Religion, USA
+Karen Lebacqz, Bioethics (emeritus), Pacific School of Religion, USA

 Sallie McFague, Theology, Vancouver School of Theology, Canada

-George Murphy, Physics and Theology, St. Paul 's Episcopal Church, USA
+George Murphy, Physics and Theology, Trinity Lutheran Seminary, USA

 Nancey Murphy, Philosophical Theology, Fuller Theological Seminary, USA

 Richard Payne, Buddhology, Graduate Theological Union, USA